hatari/hatari/readme.txt

-released under the GNU LGPL and with code included in the standard release of the IPF support library (a.k.a. libcapsimage, see http://www.softpres.org/ for more information) under the Software Preservation Society Licence Agreement as it has been defined for IPF library version 4.2 and 5.1.
+released under the GNU LGPL and with code included in the standard release of the IPF support library (a.k.a. libcapsimage, see http://www.softpres.org/ for more information) under the Software Preservation Society Licence Agreement as it has been defined for IPF library version 5.1.
 Linking against modified versions of the IPF library is also allowed, as long as neither the license nor the purpose of the library (accessing .ipf or .ctr disk images) was changed.
 You may copy and distribute such a system following the terms of the GNU GPL